 Or worse, this type of data just simply isn’t available to you (and somebody needs to go talk to IT!)
 On the other hand, having a responsive system with live access to your company’s data allows you to change reports and pull different levels of detail on the fly.
 If you aren’t armed with this type of responsive data, your planning process will undoubtedly take you longer than it needs to.

-It is clear, retailers face a number of challenges that make planning and forecasting difficult.
+It is clear, retailers face a number of forecasting challenges that make planning and budgeting difficult.
 Fortunately, there are a number of tools available to help simplify and streamline this process.